Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Results: Answering the Research Questions

 Emerging applications are beginning to bridge these views, using the structured output of SGs to power higher-level cognitive tasks such as Visual Question Answering (VQA) \citep{Yuan.2024, Ozsoy.2024b} and, most recently, to control \textbf{generative AI} for surgical simulation \citep{Frisch.2025, Yeganeh.2025}.

-\subsection{RQ2: Methodological and Data Trends—The Path to Foundation Models}
+\subsection{RQ2: Methodological and Data Trends---The Path to Foundation Models}

-Addressing RQ2, which investigates the data sources, modalities, and computational methods used, we identified a clear methodological trajectory and a critical divide in data utilization.
+Addressing RQ2, we identified a clear methodological trajectory and a critical divide in data utilization.

 \paragraph{The Methodological Trajectory: From GNNs to Foundation Models} The computational methods have matured significantly, mirroring broader trends in AI (Figure \ref{fig:method_evolution_viz}). \begin{itemize} \item \textbf{Foundational Approaches:} Early pioneering work established the viability of using \textbf{Graph Neural Networks (GNNs)} to explicitly model tool-tissue relationships and enrich node features with contextual information \citep{Islam.2020}. \item \textbf{The Rise of the Transformer:} The field saw a decisive shift towards \textbf{Transformer-based architectures}, whose attention mechanisms proved highly effective at correlating entities in complex scenes.
-The influential Rendezvous model, for example, became a standard for the triplet recognition task \citep{Nwoye.2022}, and sophisticated Transformers are now being used for end-to-end multimodal SGG from 4D data \citep{Pei.2024}.
-This overarching trend is further reflected within the 'Other/Hybrid' category in Figure \ref{fig:method_evolution_viz}.
-While not explicitly broken down, this category largely consists of CNN-based methods in earlier years, which later evolved into more sophisticated GNN-Transformer hybrid models.
-This sub-trend reinforces the field's decisive shift towards architectures capable of complex relational reasoning. \item \textbf{The Dawn of Foundation Models:} The most recent trend is the integration of \textbf{Large Vision-Language Models (LVLMs)}.
-These models are used in two main ways: either for direct zero-shot scene graph generation, leveraging their vast pre-trained knowledge \citep{Ozsoy.2024b}, or by using a generated SG as a structured semantic input to guide the LVLM in complex reasoning tasks like VQA \citep{Yuan.2024, Ozsoy.2025b}.
-This trend culminates in domain-specific foundation models like ORQA, which are shown to outperform general-purpose models on surgical tasks \citep{Ozsoy.2025b}. \end{itemize}
+The influential Rendezvous model, for example, became a standard for the triplet recognition task \citep{Nwoye.2022}, and sophisticated Transformers are now being used for end-to-end multimodal SGG from 4D data \citep{Pei.2024}. \item \textbf{The Dawn of Foundation Models:} The most recent trend is the integration of \textbf{Large Vision-Language Models (LVLMs)}.
+These models are used in two main ways: either for direct zero-shot scene graph generation, leveraging their vast pre-trained knowledge \citep{Ozsoy.2024b}, or by using a generated SG as a structured semantic input to guide the LVLM in complex reasoning tasks like VQA \citep{Yuan.2024}.
+This trend culminates in domain-specific foundation models like ORQA, which are shown to outperform general-purpose models on surgical tasks \citep{Ozsoy.2025b}.
+However, this shift introduces a new tension between semantic complexity and verifiability.
+While generalist LVLMs offer broad reasoning capabilities, they lack the grounded precision of earlier discriminative GNNs.
+The integration of SGs into these architectures represents a strategic return to interpretability, acting as a constraint mechanism to ground the probabilistic outputs of foundation models in the physical reality of the OR. \end{itemize}